Russell tops Dutch practice after Verstappen failure

 Max Verstappen suffered a car failure early in Dutch Grand Prix first practice and managed only seven laps as Mercedes set the pace with a one-two.

-Verstappen, the runaway championship leader after a series of Ferrari foul-ups, stopped on track with what Red Bull said was a transmission problem.
+Verstappen, championship leader after a series of Ferrari errors, stopped on track.
+Team boss Christian Horner said he lost drive while shifting gear.

 He was fastest at the time but slipped down to 19th out of 20 runners.